-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+At the end of each reporting period, monetary items denominated in foreign currencies are translated at the rates prevailing at that date.
+Nonmonetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
 Exchange differences are recognized in profit or loss in the period.
 The exchange gain or loss is included in "other expenses" in the consolidated statement of comprehensive income.

-2) Financial Statements of Foreign Operations
+2) Financial statements of foreign operations

 The assets and liabilities of foreign operations are translated into Japanese Yen at the foreign exchange rates prevailing at the end of reporting period.
 The revenues and expenses of foreign operations are translated into Japanese Yen at the average rates of exchange for the year.
 Where there are material fluctuations in exchange rates, the exchange rate at the transaction date is used.
-Foreign exchange differences arising from translation are initially recognized as exchange differences on translation of foreign operation in other comprehensive income and accumulated in accumulated other comprehensive income, which are reclassified from equity to profit or loss on disposal of the net investment and included in "other expenses" in the consolidated statement of comprehensive income.
+Foreign exchange differences arising from translation are initially recognized as exchange differences on translation of foreign operations in other comprehensive income and accumulated in "accumulated other comprehensive income", which are reclassified from equity to profit or loss on disposal of the net investment and included in "other expenses" in the consolidated statement of comprehensive income.

-(7) Method of Accounting for National and Regional Consumption Tax
+(7) Method of accounting for national and local consumption tax

-The tax-excluded method is employed.
+Tax-excluded method is applied.